concur/developer.concur.com/src/api-guides/ERP-integration/posting-via-financial-integration-service.markdown

 ### Expense Pay

 *	Batch close process calls FIS to confirm if expense report is successfully posted.
-*	Demand is processed and is not sent to the bank if status in FIS = SUCCESS.
+*	Demand is processed and is sent to the bank if status in FIS = SUCCESS.
-*	Demand is not processed and sent to the bank if status in FIS = FAILED.
+*	Demand is not processed and is not sent to the bank if status in FIS = FAILED.
 *	These statuses are determined by the Posting Confirmation API.
 *	This “check” ensures that money is only reimbursed for reports successfully posted in the ERP.
 *	When reports are extracted using the SAE/extract file process, payment demands are sent to the bank independent of the customer’s financial posting.